autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 * Step 11: Set up output handlers for data (where do you want the captured data to be send to), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-outputs).
 * Step 12: Access the files remotely, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/).

+---
+## Getting started
+This step-by-step guide will help you set up your AutoPi CAN-FD Pro with the IP67 casing.

 ## 1. Setting Up User Account

 Once you have received your AutoPi device it is important to associate it with Cloud Platform.